 Our People Values

-- Our commitment to building a diverse workforce starts at the top of our business with our Board being a 50/50 male/female split and with a female CEO.
+Our commitment to building a diverse workforce starts at the top of our business with a female CEO

-- We have a open and fair approach to recruitment and remuneration which is based on job role and locality, skill level and experience and is applied equally to all employee groups.
+We have a open and fair approach to recruitment and remuneration which is based on job role & locality, skill level and experience and is applied equally to all employee groups

-- We are currently expanding our development and training pathway which will be available equally to all employee groups.
+We are currently expanding our development & training pathway which will be available equally to all employee groups

 Group Management Structure